d4mk0/ethonline2022/README.md

 Idiot ideas list:
 - ?
-- Smart contract which can send assets/tokens from many slave wallets to one wallet by one transaction to master wallet/contract
+- Smart contract which can send assets/tokens from many slave wallets to one wallet by one transaction to master wallet/contract (many inflow, one outflow)
 -

 Ideas inspiration: